Most Affordable (Cheap!) East Bay Summer Camps - 510 Families

 Berkeley Fun Camp (Berkeley)

-Berkeley’s Classic Day Camp has just barely tipped over the scales at $269 per week (Resident) in which children explore local parks including Tilden Park, Berkeley Marina, and one area beach.
-The Fun Camps offered at local playgrounds and recreation centers like James Kenney, Live Oak, and Frances Albrier are even friendlier price-wise.
+Berkeley’s Classic Day Camp has just barely tipped over the scales at $310 per week (Resident), in which children explore local parks, including Tilden Park, Berkeley Marina, and one area beach.
+The Fun Camps offered at local playgrounds, and James Kenney and Frances Albrier Recreation Centers are even lower cost.

 Register >